 Meta-Analysis of Queer-Spectrum and Trans-Spectrum Student Experience in Higher Education

-The Tyler Clementi Center has convened a research partnership with the Center for Postsecondary Research at Indiana University, the Higher Education Research Institute at UCLA, the SERU-AAU Consortium, and the American College Health Association to conduct the first-ever meta-analysis of queer-spectrum and trans-spectrum student responses on their 2016 datasets- representing the responses of 79,491 queer-spectrum students and 9,369 trans-spectrum students at 1,291 institutions.
+The Tyler Clementi Center has convened a research partnership with the Center for Postsecondary Research at Indiana University, the Higher Education Research Institute at UCLA, the SERU-AAU Consortium, and the American College Health Association to conduct the first-ever meta-analysis of queer-spectrum and trans-spectrum student responses on their 2016 datasets- representing the responses of 79,491 queer-spectrum students and 9,369 trans-spectrum students at over 1000 institutions across the United States.

-Pre-College Experiences of Lesbian, Gay, Bisexual, Transgender and Queer College Students
+Pre-College Experiences of Lesbian, Gay, Bisexual, Transgender and Queer High School Students

 Lesbian, gay, bisexual, transgender and queer youth are at increased risk of harm related to mental health, physical health, academic disengagement and risk of violence (bullying, harassment, physical assault, sexual violence).
 In fact, LGB youth are four times more likely than heterosexual peers to attempt suicide at least once.
 (CDC YRBS, 2015) The TCC conducts an annual survey with LGBTQ students attending NJ high schools (9-12 grades), inquiring about school climate, home and neighborhood environment, support networks, risk behaviors, and academic success/aspirations.
 This data is disseminated to NJ non-profit organizations and school districts, with the goal of informing policy and effective interventions that empower LGBTQ youth.